-- Device, such as if you use a phone or laptop.
+- device, such as if you use a phone or laptop

-- Location, such as if you’re in Melbourne or Ballarat.
+- location, such as if you’re in Melbourne or Ballarat

-- Behaviour, such as links you chose and how long you were on each page.
+- behaviour, such as links you chose and how long you were on each page

-Other information we may get
+Other information we may collect